xregistry/spec/core/spec.md

     document to be associated with it.

 - `groups.resources.typemap`
-  - When a Resource's metadata is serialized in a response and the `inline` feature is enabled, the server will attempt to serialize the Resource's "document" under the `RESOURCE` attribute.
+  - When a Resource's metadata is serialized in a response and the `?inline` feature is enabled, the server will attempt to serialize the Resource's "document" under the `RESOURCE` attribute.
 However, this can only happen under two situations:<br>